Global Chemistry Industry

 Specialty Chemicals

-- Chemicals are used across a range of industries and products - such as printing ink, pesticides and paint - and exist in different formats, adaptable for specific uses.
-Primary chemicals refer to commodities and bulk chemicals (chemical products and base intermediates), which involve huge output at low prices.
+Chemicals are used across a range of industries and products - such as printing ink, pesticides (also called agrochemicals) and paint - and exist in different formats, adaptable for specific uses.
+Primary chemicals refer to commodities and bulk chemicals (chemical products, industrial gases and base intermediates), which involve huge output at low prices.
 Secondary chemicals involve low output at higher prices and can be divided into fine chemicals and specialty chemicals.
 Fine chemicals involve relatively low output with higher prices and are employed as intermediates (chemical compounds used in the manufacture of final products) to produce chemical products such as detergents and pharmaceuticals.